k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

-- [AI interfaces](17_tdm_ai_generation_implementation.md) - AI DB and Kubernetes interfaces.
-TDM 9.0 has added an integrated AI solution for generating synthetic data.
-The AI-related interfaces must be disabled in case the AI machine is not installed and the AI data generation is not in use.
+- [AI interfaces](17_tdm_ai_generation_implementation.md) — AI DB and Kubernetes interfaces.
+Starting from TDM V9.0, an integrated AI solution is available for generating synthetic data.
+The AI-related interfaces must be disabled in case the AI machine is not installed and the AI-based data generation process is not in use.

 ### Shared Globals

-Import the list of shared [global variables](/articles/08_globals/01_globals_overview.md) required for utilizing TDM in your project.
-TDM 9.0 locates the TDM library shared Globals under Implementation/SharedObjects/Java/src/com/k2view/cdbms/usercode/common/TDM/SharedGlobals.java.
-The project's shared Globals should be populated in a separate SharedGlobals file (Implementation/SharedObjects/Java/src/com/k2view/cdbms/usercode/common/SharedGlobals.java) in order to simplify the TDM version upgrading and to prevent overriding the project's globals by the TDM version upgrade process.
+From TDM V9.4 onwards, the TDM shared Globals are split into two files:

+- **Core Globals** (Implementation/SharedObjects/Java/src/com/k2view/cdbms/usercode/common/TDM/CoreGlobals/SharedGlobals.java) — this file contains internal TDM Globals that should **not** be overridden by the implementation; the file is overridden by the TDM upgrade.
+- **Shared Globals** (Implementation/SharedObjects/Java/src/com/k2view/cdbms/usercode/common/TDM/SharedGlobals.java) — this file contains TDM Globals that can be edited by implementation (e.g., TDMDB_SCHEMA Global).
+The TDM upgrade merges any new Globals (if present) into this file but does not override the existing values.

 #### SEQ_CACHE_INTERFACE Global
-A new Global has been added in TDM 8.1 - SEQ_CACHE_INTERFACE.
-This Global is populated with the DB interface of the k2masking DB (PostgreSQL or Cassandra), and it must be aligned with Fabric’s system DB.
-TDM 9 sets the POSTGRESQL_ADMIN as a default value in this Global:
+A new Global, SEQ_CACHE_INTERFACE, was introduced in TDM V8.1.
+This Global is populated with the DB interface of the k2masking DB (PostgreSQL or Cassandra) and must be aligned with the Fabric System DB.
+From TDM V9.0 onwards, TDM sets the POSTGRESQL_ADMIN as a default value for this Global:
-- If you use Cassandra as Fabric’s system DB, you must edit the SEQ_CACHE_INTERFACE Global and update its value to DB_CASSANDRA.
+- If you use Cassandra as the Fabric System DB, you must edit the SEQ_CACHE_INTERFACE Global and update its value to DB_CASSANDRA.
 - If you wish to use the PostgreSQL DB as Fabric's system DB, do the following:
-    - Open the Fabric’s config.ini file and edit the [system_db] section’s attributes including the SYSTEM_DB_DATABASE attribute to be aligned with the POSTGRESQL_ADMIN DB interface.
+    - Open Fabric’s config.ini file and edit the [system_db] section’s attributes including the SYSTEM_DB_DATABASE attribute to be aligned with the POSTGRESQL_ADMIN DB interface.

+#### TDMB_SCHEMA Global

+- This Global holds the TDM DB schema name.
+By default, it is populated with **public**.
+Edit it if you wish to create a schema other than 'public' for the TDM DB.
+- Always restart Fabric after updating this Global.

 ### Shared Functions

 The TDM shared functions are saved in the **TDM** [Logic file](/articles/04_fabric_studio/09_logic_files_and_categories.md).

-Import the TDM shared functions to your project.
-Note that as the TDM category contains the product's functions, it is recommended to add the project's shared functions to a separate category (Logic file) in order to simplify the TDM version upgrading.
+Import the TDM shared functions into your project.
+Note that since the TDM category contains the product's functions, it is recommended to add the project's shared functions to a separate category (Logic file) in order to simplify the TDM version upgrade process.

-## TDM Library - MTables
+## TDM Library — MTables

-TDM 8.1 replaces the previous TDM translation with [MTables](/articles/09_translations/06_mtables_overview.md) to support the development of the TDM on both Fabric Studios: Desktop-Studio and Web-Studio.
+In TDM V8.1, the previous TDM translation has been replaced with [MTables](/articles/09_translations/06_mtables_overview.md) to support development on both Fabric Studios: Desktop-Studio and Web-Studio.

-The following MTables have been added to the **References** in the TDM library.
+The following MTables have been added to the **References** by the TDM Library.
 Note that you **must deploy the Reference to Fabric** after updating the MTables:

 <table width="900pxl">
 <tbody>